-This indicates that for same set of $\left[{\cal E},\lambda,\gamma\right]$, the acoustic horizon for accretion in hydrostatic equilibrium along the vertical direction forms at the closest proximity of the black hole event horizon and hence the relativistic acoustic geometry at the neighbourhood of such acoustic horizons are subjected to extremely strong gravity space time.
-One thus intuitively concludes that among all three glow configurations considered in this work, the Hawking like effects will be more pronounced for axisymmetric background flow in hydrostatic equilibrium along the vertical direction.
-This intuitive conclusion is further supported by results represented in figure 3 where we have studied the variation of the acoustic surface gravity $\kappa$ as a function of the flow angular momentum $\lambda$ for same set of initial boundary conditions as well as for the span of $]lambda$ for which figure 2 has been obtained.
+This indicates that for the same set of $\left[{\cal E},\lambda,\gamma\right]$, the acoustic horizon for accretion in hydrostatic equilibrium along the vertical direction forms at the closest proximity of the black hole event horizon and hence the relativistic acoustic geometry at the neighborhood of such acoustic horizons are subjected to considerably strong gravity space time.
+One thus intuitively concludes that among all three flow configurations considered in this work, the Hawking like effects may perhaps be more pronounced for axisymmetric background flow in hydrostatic equilibrium along the vertical direction.
+This intuitive conclusion is further supported by results represented in figure 3 where we have studied the variation of the acoustic surface gravity $\kappa$ as a function of the flow angular momentum $\lambda$ for the same set of initial boundary conditions as well as for the span of $\lambda$ for which figure 2 has been obtained.
 For identical initial boundary conditions as determined by $\left[{\cal E},\lambda,\gamma\right]$, one obtains